‘How much will it cost to get what I want?’ – this is the question I am asked by almost all my engagement ring clients.

 There is a lot of information to digest, more than you would expect, but then it IS one of the biggest single life purchases.

-If you would like to discuss your diamond options, or need help translating all your ideas into a ring she'll love, do Get in Touch to arrange a no-obligation chat.
+If you would like to discuss your diamond options, or need help translating all your ideas into a ring she'll love, you can start the ball rolling with an initial call to me at our Walton on Thames Studio on 01932 918189 or get in touch HERE to arrange a no-obligation chat.

 I look forward to hearing from you soon.